Zhuoran (Newt) Tan

 If it’s right, time will catch up.

-I am a PhD candidate in Computing Science at the University of Glasgow, building detection and defense systems for modern software and AI supply chains.
+I am a PhD candidate in Computing Science at the University of Glasgow, working on software and AI supply chain security, application security, and AI-native threat detection.

-My work sits at the intersection of security engineering and machine learning: I design graph-based models and runtime analysis pipelines that turn raw logs, execution traces, and dependency graphs into actionable threat signals — from detecting malicious open-source packages to reconstructing multi-stage APT campaigns.
+My work sits at the intersection of security engineering and machine learning: I build graph-based models, runtime analysis pipelines, and security tools that turn logs, execution traces, dependency metadata, and AI system behaviors into actionable threat signals.

 Research Interests